JustalK/PORNHUB-API/README.md

 - **Search pagination:** Possibility to scrap multiple page search

+- **Search by different criteria:** Possibility to scrap search by actor or title

 - **Flexible:** The results are always return in a very specific javascrypt type making it easy to integrate to your need.